compsci682-fa18/compsci682-fa18.github.io/assignments/assignments2018/assignment2.md

 python setup.py build_ext --inplace
 ```

+**NOTE:** Check [this page](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows) if you are using windows and having the "unable to find vcvarsall.bat" error.

 **Start Jupyter Notebook:**
 After you have the CIFAR-10 data, you should start the Jupyter Notebook server from the
 `assignment2` directory.
 If you are unfamiliar with Jupyter, you should read our